 Consulting Your Veterinarian

-Vets assess individual factors like breed, age, and medical history.
-A Chihuahua’s tolerance differs from a Labrador’s, and pre-existing conditions may require adjustments.
+Vets consider personal considerations such as breed, age, and medical history.
+The tolerance of a Chihuahua is not the same as that of a Labrador, and pre-existing conditions might demand some changes.
 Share your plans before introducing new products.

 Studies show controlled exposure reduces risks by 72%.
-Pair professional advice with gradual testing to create a tailored approach.
+Combine professional advice with a gradual testing to develop a unique approach.
 Your vigilance ensures aromatic choices enhance—not endanger—your companion’s life.

 Identifying Essential Oils Suitable for Canine Use